jameshughes89/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

 * Like base ten, the specific bit position carries different values
-* These values are always some power of the base number
+* These values are always the base to some power
 * Although these bit positions don't really go by specific names, they can be named like the digits

     .. list-table:: Bit Position Names